|

 3.00 Credits

-This course is an integrative exploration of Europe and America during the sixteenth through twenty-first centuries.
-The emphasis of the course is on reading entire seminal works in the history of western culture, and other interdisciplinary approaches might include art, music, philosophy religion, and science.
-It fulfills an HU general education requirement.
-This class is open to all students and is a required core class in the Honors Program.
+This course is an integrative exploration of intellectual traditions during the sixteenth through twenty-first centuries.
+The emphasis of the course is on reading entire seminal literary works in the history of intellectual development.
+The course includes texts from other disciplines such as art, music, philosophy, religion, and science.
+It fulfills a HU general education requirement.
+This class is open to all students and fills an honors program requirement.

 -